byteporter/resume/web/resume.md

     Updated legacy SQL jobs to work properly with the redundant databases required for Availability Groups.

-    Worked directly with Application Developers to collect and analyze business requirements, design data structures, and write high performing, reliable, and accurate stored procedures which the Application Developers then utilized from their applications.
+    Worked directly with Application Developers to collect and analyze business requirements, design data structures, and write high performing, reliable, and accurate stored procedures to implement the data layer of applications.

 2010-2013
-:   **Application Developer** -- Created and maintained backend services to provide data for frontend developers.
+:   **Application Developer** -- Created and maintained back end services to provide data for frontend developers.

     Mapped the existing process and redesigned the entire credit card processing business process, replacing a system that has been in place for over a decade with a solution based on enabling reliable, durable processing of requests at a higher capacity.